michaelb/sniprun/README.md

  :SnipTerminate
 ```

-Under the hood, what it does is just kill Sniprun (and its child processes) and relaunch it, thus a more mnemonic alias for the intention is set `:SnipReset` that does basically the same thing as terminate, but also cleans the cache directory.
+Under the hood, what it does is just kill Sniprun (and its child processes) and relaunch it, thus a more mnemonic alias for the intention is set `:SnipReset` that does basically the same thing as terminate, but also cleans the cache directory. `:SnipReset` is the hardest 'reset' you can throw on Sniprun to vent your frustration that's hopefully not due to the plugin.

-Alternatively, exit Neovim.
+Alternatively, exit & re-enter Neovim.

 ### REPL-like behavior